jafingerhut/flokkun-pakka/orig/README.md

 ## Software from PClassEval project pages

-The files in these directories were copied from TAR files that can be found in pages linked from the PClassEval project pages:
+The files in these directories were copied from TAR files that can be found in pages linked from the PClassEval project pages, or the files in `song-filterset` are directly linked from this page:

 + https://web.archive.org/web/20150627051657/https://www.arl.wustl.edu/~hs1/PClassEval.html